yunginnanet/ziggs/README.md

 ### Huh?

-This tool was only planned as a personal tool for myself, consequentially the codebase is pretty messy.
+This tool was only planned as a personal tool for myself, consequently the codebase is pretty messy.

 With that being said, it should work fairly well to provide a command line interface for Phillips Hue brudges.